How Angela Rayner went from Labour working-class hero to mired in tax scandal

 It is property that has landed her career on the line yet again, with the focus this time on her purchase of an £800,000 flat in Hove.

 Ms Rayner on Wednesday conceded she did not pay the right stamp duty on the purchase, having initially been advised the property counted as her primary home.
-She is now liable for more than £40,000 in stamp duty payments after subsequently being advised a house in Ashton is in fact her primary residence.
+She is now liable for an estimated £40,000 in stamp duty payments after subsequently being advised she maintains an interest in her family home in Ashton.

-The precise wording of the findings of a probe by ethics advisor Sir Laurie Magnus will determine whether she can cling on as deputy PM and housing secretary.
+Ms Rayner’s lawyers have insisted they did not give her tax advice on the flat purchase, claiming they have been made scapegoats.
+Conveyancing firm Verrico & Associates, which managed the purchase of her £800,000 apartment in Hove, East Sussex, insisted it had done everything “correctly and in good faith”.

+And ethics advisor Sir Laurie Magnus concluded she had breached the ministerial code by not seeking expert tax advice despite being told to do so.
+It was this breach which forced her resignation.

 Other controversies